stayallive/wp-sentry/readme.txt

 **Note:** Do not set this constant to disable the Browser (JavaScript) tracker.

-_You can find more information and the full documentation: [here](https://github.com/stayallive/wp-sentry/tree/v8.4.0#configuration).
+_You can find more information and the full documentation: [here](https://github.com/stayallive/wp-sentry/tree/v8.5.0#configuration).
 The above are the basics._

 == Changelog ==
+= 8.5.0 =

+* Fix warning when tracing is active and the WordPress plugin is loaded before WordPress is loaded ([53526ec](https://github.com/stayallive/wp-sentry/commit/53526ec2559d07f47da8471003a2ab5c0db73e00))
+* Update PHP SDK to version 4.14.1

 = 8.4.0 =

 * Fix deprecation notices on WordPress 6.8+ when transient tracing is enabled ([#214](https://github.com/stayallive/wp-sentry/issues/214), thanks @slaFFik)